 Now that we have context, here is the answer to, “What’s a good retention rate?”.
-At the end of 2015, we dug through our data and found that across all industries, the average mobile app retention rate was 25% after 90 days.
+At the beginning of 2017, we dug through our 2016 data and found that across all industries, the average mobile app retention rate was 20% after 90 days.

-Note: The below graph is based off of Q4 2015
+Note: The below graph is based off 12 months worth of data during 2016:

 The above data speaks for itself; while a marginal numbers of apps are focusing on retention, the rest are falling short.
-As a result, we are in the middle of an engagement crisis.
 Even though mobile is how consumers wish to interact with brands, brands aren’t delivering on experience and thus, consumers are churning.
 So how do we fix this?
 Take advantage of the below tactics that have been proven to positively impact retention:

 4.)
 Predictive Insights: Understanding which users are at risk of churning gives you the opportunity to save them.
 Using predictive app marketing, you can design highly personalized messaging campaigns to re-engage these users before it’s too late.